Optimism in Equality Saturation: Optimism in Equality Saturation

 \subsection{Using Analysis Results in Equality Saturation}

 First, we discuss how analysis results can help equality saturation.
-Recall that equality saturation consists of the repeated application of \textit{rewrite rules} to an e-graph.
-A rewrite rule performs \textit{e-matching} to find represented graphs matching some pattern---for each matched graph, an \textit{action} is taken, usually to insert a new represented graph and assert that sets of e-classes are now known equal.
-A rewrite rule may additionally depend on a set of \textit{conditions}---that is, even if the pattern e-matches some represented graph, some analysis fact must also be known about involved e-classes for the rewrite to be sound.
-For example, in a setting involving bitvector operations (such as a compiler middle-end), the rewrite $a / b \Rightarrow a \gg log_2(b)$ is only valid if $b$ is known to be a power of two.
-To depend on values of an abstraction in rewrite rules, we require:
+Recall from Section~\ref{sec:background_eqsat} that equality saturation consists of the repeated application of \emph{rewrite rules} to an e-graph.
+A rewrite rule performs \emph{e-matching} to find represented terms matching some pattern---for each matched term, an \emph{action} is taken, usually to insert a new represented term and assert that sets of e-classes are now known equal.
+A rewrite rule may additionally depend on a set of \emph{conditions}---that is, even if the pattern e-matches some represented term, some analysis fact must also be known about involved e-classes for the action to be sound.
+For example, in a setting involving bitvector operations, the rewrite $a / b \Rightarrow a \gg log_2(b)$ is only valid if $b$ is known to be a power of two \cite{hydra}.